These Luxury Tulum Hotels Are Worth Adding To Your Mexican Bucket List

 La Valise and Xela are both part of the Namrom Hospitality group, which manages a handful of Tulum properties, including NEST, Radhoo, Encantada, and the new BESPOKE Residences in Tankah Bay.
 Other La Valise resorts include the bohemian-chic property in Mexico City, Roma Norte.
 Four hours from there is La Valise San Miguel, an iconic stay in San Miguel de Allende in the heart of colonial Mexico with all its cobblestone streets and patina facades.

-La Valise Tulum is a also longstanding member of SLH, aka Small Luxury Hotels of the World.
+La Valise Tulum is also a longstanding member of SLH, aka Small Luxury Hotels of the World.
 With some 560 hotels spanning 90 countries, SLH is known the world over for the most stylish boutique luxury hotels on the planet—everything from treehouses, fish camps, rainforest abodes, desert ranches, and ski chalets, all completely unique and utterly memorable.